dortania/OpenCore-Post-Install/universal/iservices.md

 Download [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and select option 1 to download MacSerial and next option 3 to generate some new serials.
 What we're looking for is a valid serial that currently has no registered purchase date.

-Tip: `iMacPro1,1 10` will print 10 serials, this will save you some time on generating
+Tip: `iMacPro1,1 10` will print 10 serials, this will save you some time in generating

 ![](../images/post-install/iservices-md/serial-list.png)